Modern Tongues Speaking Explained

 Dr. James A. Coan, a psychologist at the University of Virginia stated,

-For many, this pleasant feeling is interpreted as authenticating that what they are experiencing is something special from God.
-However, the research shows that it is simply and actually a natural phenomena.
-The tongues speaker could defend his or her conclusion, by saying that they are a Christian and thus the experience must be coming from God.
+For many this pleasant feeling is interpreted as authenticating the phenomena is coming from God.
+The tongues speaker could defend his or her conclusion saying that they are a Christian and thus the experience must be coming from God.
 However, the cult member or non Christian could offer the same argument.
-The only way to establish that something is from God is to compare it to Godís word.
-Godís written word establishes what is biblical and from God, not a subjective experience.
+The only way to establish that something is from God is to compare it to God's word.

-For example, Dr. Ruer, an expert in this field, says, "Itís the state of mind known as "flow."
-When musicians and drummers find themselves in flow, especially at a slower, steady beat, they can shift into a rhythm of deep relaxation and expanded awareness.
-These "altered" state, she says, release the flow of endorphins; the "feel-good" chemicals that can help improve, if even for a short time, your quality of life."
-There are articles on the internet which claim that deep meditation can actually cause a release of endorphins, depersonalization, and derealization among certain people.
-Crying, laughing and even tickling a person can release these neurotransmitters in the brain and it makes us temporarily feel good.
-What is revealing is that this feel good phenomena is present in the tongues speaker.
+For example, Dr. Ruer, an expert in the field says, "It's the state of mind known as "flow."
+When musicians, and drummers, find themselves in flow, especially at a slower, steady beat, they can shift into a rhythm of deep relaxation and expanded awareness.
+These "altered" states, she says, releases the flow of endorphins—"feel-good" chemicals that can help improve, if even for a short time, your quality of life."
+There are articles on the internet which claim that deep meditation can actually cause a release of endorphins, depersonalization and derealization among certain people.
+Crying, laughing and even tickling a person can release this neuro-transmitters in the brain and it makes us temporarily feel good.
+This feel good phenomena is present in the tongues speaker.

-Here is the problem....some churches, whether they are aware of this phenomena or not, know that rhythmic preaching and music causes a reaction in their audiences.
-Others who have had the tongues "experience were in a heightened emotional state.
+Here is the problem....some churches whether they are aware of this phenomena or not, know that rhythmic preaching and music causes a reaction in their audiences.
+Others who have had the tongues "experience" were in a heightened emotional state.
 People respond to this internal or external stimuli and many have equated this with God's spirit working in the lives.
-Yet, in all the Bible you do not find any example that God's people had such experiences when the Lord was genuinely working.
+Yet, in all the Bible you do not find any example that God's people were so worked up or had such experiences when the Lord was genuinely working.
 When people positively respond and believe God's word and they feel an "inward" peace and joy, but the Bible does not record any emotional experience such as happens in the tongues movement.

-Philippians 4:4-9 can give us a true insight into what God says we are to experience:
+Philippians 4:4-9 can give us a true incite into what God says we are to experience:

 "Rejoice in the Lord alway: and again I say, Rejoice.
 Let your moderation be known unto all men.
 The Lord is at hand.
 Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.
 Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.
 Those things, which ye have both learned, and received, and heard, and seen in me, do: and the God of peace shall be with you."

-The passage says we are to "rejoice in the Lord and immediately, as if anticipating this be misunderstood, God says "... let your moderation be known to all men."
-In simple terms it says to rejoice, but let your rejoicing be gentle, suitable, and seemingly.
-That is in sharp contrast to the practices of the tongues speaking churches in which there is little or no moderation, and plainly the opposite of what this passage says is being done.
+The passage says we are to "rejoice in the Lord" and immediately as if anticipating this be misunderstood, God says..."let your moderation be known to all men."
+In simple terms it says to rejoice, but let your rejoicing be gentile, suitable and seemingly.
+That is in sharp contrast to the practices of the tongues speaking churches in which there is little or no moderation, and plainly the opposite of what this passage says is done.

-Further, God says in Philippians 4:6, "Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God."
-(Philippians 4:6) The verse instructs us to not be anxious, but in prayer and supplication (making a petition or seeking) let your request be known to the Lord.
-Then God says we will experience true lasting peace that comes from Him and that is greater than our understanding.
-An emotional experience is only temporarily, but God's true peace is long lasting and sustaining.
-He then explains what we are to meditate and think on Godís word and promises, He concludes by saying these things are what bring the biblical peace of God.
+Further God says "to be careful for nothing" meaning being anxious, but in prayer and supplication (seeking) let your request be know to the Lord.
+Then God says....we will experience true lasting peace that comes from God and is greater than our understanding.
+The emotional experience lasts only temporarily, but God's true peace is long lasting and sustaining.
+He then explains what we are to mediate and think on and concludes by saying these things are what bring the biblical peace of God.

 Modern tongues speakers legitimately believe they have received a special gift from God.
 Most are very sincere and their tongues speaking is not feigned.
-Clearly, the tongues experience is highly emotional and produces a pleasant feeling in the participant.
+The tongues experience is highly emotional and produces a pleasant feeling in the participant.
 This emotional feeling makes tongues speaking highly desirable.
-However, the Bible is clear that modern tongues speaking is not from God and cannot be compared to the biblical example.
-Further, science has proven that modern tongues is not a language, but rather a learned psychological phenomena in which the brain produces random vocal sounds which is accompanied by a pleasant feeling.
-What the modern Christian tongues speaker does is the exactly what tongues speakers in the cults, false and pagan religions are doing.
-The conclusion must be that what people are experiencing is not from God, is in reality a physiological action of the brain.
+However, science has proven that modern tongues is not a language, but rather a learned psychological phenomena in which the brain produces random vocal sounds which is accompanied by a pleasant feeling.
+What the modern Christian tongues speaker does is the exactly what tongues speakers in pagan religions are doing.
+The conclusion must be that what people are experiencing is not from God, but some not fully understood physiological action of the brain.

 An examination shows that what the modern tongues movement is doing does not, in any way, compare with the New Testament record.
-Further, there is no biblical support for tongues being a special prayer language and Paul rebuked the practice.
-Modern tongues speaking is a pleasurable experience that is falsely thought to be a spiritual gift from God.
-However, if a modern Christian who is tongues speaker wants to please God, they must believe the Bible and abandon their spurious practice and live according to God's word.
+Further there is no biblical support for tongues being a special prayer language and Paul rebuked the practice.
+Modern tongues speaking is a pleasurable experience that is falsely thought to be a spirit gift from God.
+However, if a modern Christian who is tongues speaker wants to please God they must believe the Bible and abandon their spurious practice and live according to God's word.
 That will please God and will give them true lasting peace and joy.
-Only Godís truth can truly be a spiritual blessing and advance the believer in his walk and relationship with the Lord.

-For further information on biblical tongues, and the modern tongues movement please Click here for several articles on the subject.
+For further information on biblical tongues, and the modern tongues movement please go to https://bible-truth.org/Charismatics.html for several articles on the subject.

 2 Lorrine Day, MD, Speaking in Tongues, http://www.goodnewsaboutgod.com/studies/speakingtongues.htm .